mlco2/codecarbon/docs/edit/usage.rst

 .. note::
     This will write a csv file named emissions.csv in the current directory

-Code Carbon API (BETA)
+CodeCarbon API (BETA)
 ~~~~~~~~~~~~~~~~~~~~~~~~
 *(This feature is currently in BETA stage, meaning all features are not available)*

 .. warning::
-    This mode use the Code Carbon API to upload the timeseries of your emissions on a central server.
+    This mode use the CodeCarbon API to upload the timeseries of your emissions on a central server.
 All data will be public!

 Before using it, you need an experiment_id, to get one, run: